Healthdirect Free Australian health advice you can count on.

 Living with Fragile X syndrome

-The Fragile X Association of Australia provides support to families living with Fragile X syndrome.
-This includes specialised clinics, workshops, genetic counselling and casework.
+The Fragile X Association of Australia provides support and counselling to families living with Fragile X syndrome.

 Learn more here about the development and quality assurance of healthdirect content.